Homelander: The Boys (2019–2026)

 In a series of television interviews, he is forced to denounce his relationship with Stormfront and apologize for his actions.
-Partly to moderate Homelander's behavior, CEO Stan Edgar and Vought's board of directors install Starlight as co-captain of The Seven.
-However, in response to this, Homelander bribes Edgar's secret adoptive daughter Victoria Neuman into opening an investigation into Edgar, ousting him from Vought, with Homelander assuming control of the company himself.
-Before leaving, Edgar warns Homelander that he will not be here to clean up his messes.
-He appoints Ashley Barrett as his puppet ruler and antagonizes Starlight by reinstating The Deep as a member of the Seven and falsely announcing that the two are in a relationship during the finale of American Hero.
-After Starlight denounces Homelander and Vought and abandons her persona as Starlight via a livestream, Homelander says that he dumped her and accuses her of engaging in human trafficking via her charitable foundation, the Starlight House.
-After learning that Queen Maeve not only acted as an informant for the Boys but also slept with their leader Billy Butcher, Homelander has her detained at Seven Tower with the intention of harvesting her eggs.
-Homelander later learns of his connection with Soldier Boy after receiving a call from him.
-After confirming this connection with Black Noir, Homelander savagely murders the latter.
+Partly to moderate Homelander's behavior, CEO Stan Edgar and Vought's board of directors install Starlight as co-captain of the Seven.
+However, after learning that Stormfront has committed suicide, Homelander becomes even more unstable and lashes out in a spiteful rant during his televised birthday celebration, claiming he is the world's savior.
+This skyrockets his approval rating with rural white males; to remove Edgar, Homelander bribes his adoptive daughter Victoria Neuman into opening an investigation into him (ousting him from Vought on corruption allegations) with Homelander assuming control of the company himself.
+Before leaving, Edgar chastises Homelander and warns that he will not be there to clean up his messes.
+He appoints Ashley Barrett as his puppet ruler and antagonizes Starlight by reinstating the Deep (Note: The Deep had sexually assaulted Starlight in season one) as a member of the Seven, and falsely announcing that he is in a relationship with her during the finale of American Hero.

+After Starlight denounces Homelander and Vought and abandons her superhero persona via a livestream, Homelander claims to have ended the relationship himself and accuses her of engaging in human trafficking via her charitable foundation, the Starlight House.
+After learning that Queen Maeve not only acted as an informant for the Boys but also slept with Butcher, Homelander has her detained at Seven Tower with the intention of harvesting her eggs.
+Homelander later learns that Soldier Boy is his father after receiving a call from him; Homelander then savagely murders Black Noir, having confirmed this information with him.
 He later picks up Ryan from Mallory's house after intimidating her.
-When Homelander attempts to connect with Soldier Boy by introducing him to Ryan and saying that all three of them could be a family, Soldier Boy disowns him as a weak, damaged, attention-seeking disappointment and attempts to kill or depower him (as part of his deal with Butcher).
-Homelander turns against Soldier Boy after the latter strikes Ryan, but is forced to reluctantly fight Queen Maeve.
-He later introduces his son Ryan to his and Stormfront's supporters at Vought Tower.
+When Homelander attempts to connect with Soldier Boy by introducing him to Ryan and proposing that the three could be a family, Soldier Boy disowns Homelander as a weak, damaged, attention-seeking disappointment and attempts to kill or depower him, as part of his deal with Butcher.
+Homelander turns against Soldier Boy after the latter strikes Ryan, but is instead forced to reluctantly fight Queen Maeve, gouging her eye out.
+Having won Ryan back from Butcher, he later introduces him to supporters at Vought Tower.
 There, a pro-Starlight protestor hits Ryan in the face with a soft drink can, provoking Homelander to kill him with his heat vision.
-This grants him the applause of his and Stormfront's supporters, while Ryan is impressed.
+This, to his own surprise, brings him the applause of his and Stormfront's supporters, while Ryan is impressed.